legends2k/blog/content/note/arch_config.md

 });
 {{< /highlight >}}

 From now on, you should see NTFS and USB disk partitions in Thunar’s sidebar.
-On click mount and unmount will work.
+One click mount and unmount will work.

 [Thunar]: https://wiki.archlinux.org/index.php/Bluetooth#Auto_power-on_after_boot